Stochastic portfolio theory with price impact: Proofs for Section

-\begin{lem} Let the setup and assumptions of Lemma~\ref{lem:relarb} hold.
-Then Assumption~\ref{ass:nonexplosion} holds. \end{lem} \begin{proof} From \eqref{eqn:bfp_lower_bound_S} we have that the total market capitalization $\overline \bfp(t)$ is strictly positive.
-Hence, from the representation \eqref{eqn:xi} the proof will be complete once we show that $\mu_i$ is positive almost surely for every $i$.
-To this end we use the market weight floor for the frictionless market to see that
+We now turn our attention to establishing nonexplosion of the SDE \eqref{eqn:SDE}.
+Since the total market capitalization $\overline \bfp(t)$ is bounded from below, from the representation \eqref{eqn:xi}, we see that the proof will be complete once we show that $\mu_i$ is positive almost surely for every $i$.
+To this end, we use the market weight floor for the frictionless market to see that